 Music is probably my favourite art form because its effect is so immediate.
 I sing and play the guitar.
 I call myself lucky because i saw the late Leonard Cohen live in concert.
 The songs of Suzanne Vega, Alanis Morisette, Natalie Merchant and Sinéad O'Connor easily find their way to the centre of my heart.
 Favourite bands are Counting Crows, The Cure, R.E.M. and Red Hot Chili Peppers.
 Also a great fan of world music.
 I especially love listening to music from Ireland, Italy, Russia and the Balkans.

 Can books be friends?
 I don't know but they feel so good in my hands.
 A glimpse into library history reveals that the first public library in Germany was founded in 1828.
 Almost 200 years later i feel myself very fortunate to live in a city with a huge library.
 Over the years i have carried thousands of books back and forth!
 Currently i read books related to trauma healing, druidry and nature.
 I also love to read books for adolescents (Alan and Naomi by Myron Levoy) and children's books (Frederic by Leo Lionni).

+I love to fill my journals with memories, ideas and poems.
 In October i attended my first workshop in biographical writing and i had a blast.
 Words came so easily and moreover i was impressed by the power a group of attentive listeners is able to unfold.
-Writing can be a interactive activity, that's good news and from now on i will regularly meet with the group for joint writing.

 African Queen (1951).